sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 Next part requires reading from registry, for simplicity I will be implementing this part beforehand.

 Our extension's option values are already stored in the registry.
 Registry is where Visual Studio's option values are read from and written to, but they are not in the format we need.
 Option values are stored as strings, even if they are booleans or integers.
 We want our boolean value to be stored as zero or non-zero value.
 First locate them in the registry.
 Visual Studio does not use system registry, it has its own registry file (as of version 2017, so that we can have multiple versions of it installed).
 [This document](https://github.com/Microsoft/VSProjectSystem/blob/master/doc/overview/examine_registry.md) explains how to open it.
-Expand through 'Software' → 'Microsoft' → 'VisualStudio' → '16.0_306b9970Exp' → 'ApplicationPrivateSettings' → 'YellowNamespace' → 'YellowOptionsPage'.
+Expand through Software → `Microsoft` → `VisualStudio` → 16.0_306b9970Exp → ApplicationPrivateSettings → YellowNamespace → YellowOptionsPage.
 You should see property IsDisplayingYellowCommand, and its value '1\*System.Boolean\*True'.

 PAINT SCREENHSOT